Alwin-Lin/development-debug-androidTest/README.md

    * Branch for 2.0
      * Tag 2.0.1 ...

- If one just clones the release files, they could end up with a different tag, leading to more problems
+ If one just clones the release files, they could end up with a different tag, leading to more problems.
+Hence the need to specify CTS 9.0_R11